 - Wet battered foods sink in oil and rise while cooking

-- Available in electric and gas models
+- Available in both electric and gas models for more flexibility

 Cons